cjoverzijl/cjoverzijl.github.io/_includes/projects2.md

 ### Applied Research & Data Science :: Older
 ---------------
 * #### Analytics Platforms (2013-2016)
 	>
-	* **"Analytical Environment"  -- Product Owner (team of 10):** Architecture and modeling for a core system for regulatory-compliance across firmwide product-offering to retail and private clients; dual-purposed as environment to enable the business to extract value through data science & analytics; SAS-based.
+	* **"Analytical Environment"  Product Owner (team of 10):** Architecture and modeling for a core system for regulatory-compliance across firmwide product-offering to retail and private clients; dual-purposed as environment to enable the business to extract value through data science & analytics; SAS-based.
-	* **"Pandora" Analytics -- Team-Lead (team of 4):** Developed a full investment performance and risk analytics system, with the goals of speedy, daily reporting and data provision to portfolio management teams.
+	* **"Pandora" Analytics Team-Lead (team of 4):** Developed a full investment performance and risk analytics system, with the goals of speedy, daily reporting and data provision to portfolio management teams.
 SAS development integrated with Factset, the FIS APT risk-engine, in-house datafeeds on a historicized DataVault design.
-	* **SAS MI -- Team-Lead (team of 5):** Developed an analytics & reporting (BI/MI) platform for client holdings and asset flows over time.
+	* **SAS MI Team-Lead (team of 5):** Developed an analytics & reporting (BI/MI) platform for client holdings and asset flows over time.
 Architecture, ETL, DataVault approach to DWH, custom reporting engine, end-to-end flows, performance testing.
 SAS development, integrated with custom reporting engine.
-	* **Enhanced Reporting Framework -- Team-Lead (team of 2):** Developed a unified framework for efficient, clean and modern reporting elements and style, designed for modular integration with data-warehousing and quantitative analytics solutions.
+	* **Enhanced Reporting Framework Team-Lead (team of 2):** Developed a unified framework for efficient, clean and modern reporting elements and style, designed for modular integration with data-warehousing and quantitative analytics solutions; SAS development.
-		SAS development.